azdavis/azdavis.net/posts/en/japanese-resources.md

 - 森 is three trees, and it means "woods".
 - 大 kind of looks like a big guy stretching his arms out, and it means "big".

-But actually very many kanji, like 議, are [phono-semantic compounds][phono-semantic].
+But actually most kanji, like 議, are [phono-semantic compounds][phono-semantic].
 This means they're composed of 2 radicals, one of which gives a hint to the meaning and the other a hint to the reading.